Gonorrhea is spread during vaginal, anal and oral sex.

 If you’re pregnant

-Pregnant women should get tested for gonorrhea by their pregnancy health care provider, such as an obstetrician or gynecologist.
+A pregnant person should get tested for gonorrhea by their pregnancy health care provider, such as an obstetrician or gynecologist.
 If you don’t have a provider, call the United Way for a referral at 651-291-0211 or call 211 from a land line.